FelixSoderstrom/mistral-api/README.md

 # Mistral API

-A FastAPI-based REST API for serving GGUF language models, with built-in rate limiting and GPU acceleration support.
+A FastAPI-based REST API for serving GGUF language models, with built-in rate limiting and GPU acceleration.
 While developed and tested with the Mistral Dolphin 2.0 model, this API is designed to work with any GGUF model.

 The main idea behind creating this API is to make our game project easier to use in the end.